thegreatone9/GearShare/README.md

 - **Express API server** on `http://localhost:5000` with an in-memory SQLite database
 - **Vite dev server** on `http://localhost:5174` with hot reload

-On the first run, the SQLite database file (`dev/gearshare.db`) is automatically created and seeded with sample data.
+On the first run, the SQLite database file (`dev/gearshare.db`) is automatically created and seeded with sample data (15 items + 4 services).
 On subsequent runs, the existing database is loaded  — **your changes persist across restarts**.

 #### Resetting the Database